NZWANG/YOLOV7-AC/README.md

 # YOLOV7-AC
-The implemented core codes of YOLOV7-AC are open here.
+The implemented core codes of YOLOV7-AC are open here, and the paper of YOLOV7-AC can be found at https://arxiv.org/abs/2302.06939.

+If you find our codes helpful, please cite our paper: Liu, K.; Sun, Q.; Sun, D.; Peng, L.; Yang, M.; Wang, N. Underwater Target Detection Based on Improved YOLOv7.
+Journal of Marine Science and Engineering 2023.

 If you have any question or collaboration suggestion about our method, please contact wangnizhuan1120@gmail.com.